scaleoutsean/solidfire-windows/README.md

 ### Create and Remove Volume

 - `New-SFVolume` (pay special attention to volume naming, because in SolidFire you can have duplicate volume names; VolumeID's would be different, of course)
-- Do a iSCSI target rescan and login to new target on all Hyper-V servers (you may want to use `-IsPersistent:$True`)
+- Perform iSCSI target rescan, login to new target on all Hyper-V servers (you may want to use `-IsPersistent:$True`)
-- One one host, online the disk, intialize and create a filesystem (NTFS seems like the best choice for SolidFire environments)
+- On one host, bring the new disk online, intialize it and create a filesystem (NTFS seems like best choice for SolidFire environments and use cases)
 - Add the disk to Hyper-V cluster
 - Optionally, convert the cluster disk to CSV
 - Optionally, rename new CSV
-- Removal would go in reverse, with VM removal or migration prior to disk being reoved from Hyper-V, reset and ultimately deleted from SolidFire
+- Removal would work in reverse; remove or migrate VMs prior to disk being reoved from Hyper-V, reset and ultimately deleted from SolidFire

 ### Storage Snapshots